MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 - Hypervisor
 - Hardware

-Containers and virtual machines each have their uses--in fact, most deployments of containers in the cloud use virtual machines as the host operating system rather than directly running on the cloud hardware.
+Containers and virtual machines each have their uses–in fact, most deployments of containers in the cloud use virtual machines as the host operating system rather than running directly on the cloud hardware.
 The following table shows some of the similarities and differences of these complementary technologies.

 |     | Virtual machine  | Container  |
 | --- | ---------------- | ---------- |